belgattitude/nextjs-monorepo-example/.changeset/witty-papayas-report.md

    that were made on the nextjs-monorepo-example.
 From ±1m15s -> ±45s.
 2. Future integration with turbo/docker have some more possibles.

-## Notes
+## Disadvantages

+1. Vercel preview are slower, lambdas sizes bigger (https://gist.github.com/belgattitude/38bc4b779d14d17793316c936879f06e)
-- Differently from yarn, pnpm version is not committed within the repo.
+2. Differently from yarn, pnpm version is not committed within the repo.
 There's some extra work to do when updating pnpm version (in ci, docker, locally...).
 This will probably be solved when [corepack](https://nodejs.org/api/corepack.html) is out of experimental status.

 ### Upgrade